Discworld MUD: RP & PvP

 Roleplaying is optional, and players can be observed playing in many different roles both in and out of character, from organisational, to social, to 'numberchasing' (grinding, especially for skills).
 Player versus player interaction is on an opt-in basis, with characters over two days of play old being allowed to remove their protected status.
 There are some notable exceptions to this — for example, the player councils can hire in-game, NPC (non-player character) assassins to kill a player who hasn't opted for PvP status.

 Player councils

 The game world includes several political regions.
 The cities of Ankh-Morpork and Djelibeybi are run by councils of elected player magistrates.
 These magistrates have the ability to develop player law, which they can also carry out.
 In areas with no player council, no written player laws apply, and only the game's acceptable use policy, invariably referred to as "the rules", applies.

 Ankh-Morpork has seven magistrates, while the Djelibeybi council has five.
 Elections are held every six months.
 The council system is based on the game Nomic.

 Atmosphere

 Taking the humorous aspect of Pratchett's work and running with it, the atmosphere on Discworld MUD is frequently whimsical, with a general fondness displayed for silliness and nonsense.
-Frogs and wombles are often referred to.
+It contains numerous silly references to frogs and wombles.